University of the Philippines College of Engineering: The U.P. Parser

 The U.P.
 Parser is the official student publication of the Department of Computer Science.
 Founded in 1999, Parser (as it is commonly known) is the oldest department-based publication in the College of Engineering.
 After a few years of inactivity, Parser was revived in 2004, appearing in four different versions: the print circulation, a website, an email newsletter, and a bulletin board version.
 In the academic year 2005–2006, Parser reached a milestone by releasing two full-color, tabloid-sized editions, a feat rare for department-based publications.

 The newspaper takes its name from the parser of computer science.
 Its motto is "Analyzing life the CS way".

 The Reactor

 The Reactor is the official newsletter of the Department of Chemical Engineering.

 Currents

 Currents is the official student publication of the Department of Electrical and Electronics Engineering.
 After a few years of inactivity, the publication was revived in the academic year 2005–2006.
-It became inactive once again between 2005–2013, before being revived again in 2013.
+It became inactive once again between 2005 and 2013, before being revived again in 2013.

 What's Happeneng'g

-What's Happeneng'g is the official newsletter of the Engineering Student Council (ESC), and comes in booklet format.
+What's Happeneng'g is the official newsletter of the Engineering Student Council (ESC) and comes in booklet format.
 The publication's name is the combination of the phrase "What's happening" and the college's nickname, "Eng'g".